 - Document: LCES and Other Thoughts by Paul Gleason

 - Document: The 10 Standard Firefighting Orders and 18 Watch Out Situations: We Don’t Bend Them, We Don’t Break Them…We Don’t Know Them (article is on page 29).

 This video is also available as a download.
 (Size 607 MB).

-Download the .srt file (coming) for closed captioning (you may need to right click and Save As).
+Download the .srt file for closed captioning (you may need to right click and Save As).
 For information on how to add closed captioning to a video, see this how-to page.

 Note: For Chrome, Firefox, and Edge, right click the word download and select Save Link As; for Internet Explorer (IE), right click and select Save Target As.